Whitesloanea

-The genus name of White-sloanea is in honour of Alain Campbell White (1880–1951), who was an American botanist and succulent specialist and chess player and also Boyd Lincoln Sloane (1815–1878), who was an American botanist and specialist in Cactaceae.
+The genus name of White-sloanea is in honour of Alain Campbell White (1880–1951), who was an American botanist, succulent specialist and chess player and also Boyd Lincoln Sloane (1815–1878), who was an American botanist and specialist in Cactaceae.
+White and Sloane had co-authored a book covering the known stapeliads (plants closely related to White-sloanea), published in February 1937 - The Stapelieae, an introduction to the study of this tribe of Asclepiadaceae, in three volumes with a total of 1,184 pages.